in-the-keyhole/khs-convo-chat-component/README.md

 # khs-convo-chat-component

-A reusable React Chat UI Component for textual communication between endpoints, for use with `npm`-based projects.
+A reusable React Chat UI Component for text message communication between endpoints for use with `npm`-based projects.

 This component abstracts away its data transport middleware and, in the absence of a consumer-provided implementation, emulates its own asynchronous reply.